kituyiharry/fungi/README.md

 ## An O-Caml Set implementation

-This is a dune project with an Implementation of A Set and Tree as self-exercise when learning ocaml.
+This is a dune project with an Implementation of A Set, Tree and Graph as self-exercise when learning ocaml.

 ### Instructions